laurenclark/gulp-workflow/README.md

 # Basic Gulp File
-## Use Sass, Gridzilla, PostCss, Uglify, Livereload and Imagemin with your project.
+## Use Sass, Gridzilla, Autoprefix, CSS  JS and Image Minification with your project.
 No bulky frameworks or templating engines, just simple stuff for small projects, or as a starting point for writing your own.